 In this section, we outline the way in which the lives of our staff will be affected, for the better, with the introduction of the technologies and use of data outlined in the strategy.
-'Personas' have been created to illustrate the impact of I&T being delivered by the Brigade.
+Below are 'personas' which have been created to illustrate the impact of new technology and information being delivered by the Brigade.